MGC Civic Projects and Scholarship Awards Supported in 2019

 North East Community Center - to make extensive repairs to the Community and School Gardens.

-Audubon Sharon -a matching grant to purchase and install a new walk-in Butterfly Hoop House and a Native Plant Garden, and to reimburse the Center for an irrigation line repair at the Habitat for Pollinators garden.
+Audubon Sharon -a matching grant to purchase and install a new walk-in Butterfly Hoop House and a Native Plant Garden.

 Housatonic Valley Association - to support River Stewards of Tomorrow interns.
 Five students have rich experiences working beside HVA’s top environmental educators, working to protect land and water in the Valley.

-Wethersfield Estate- to support a summer intern dedicated to work in the formal gardens with Karl Thompson the head gardener.
+Wethersfield Estate- to support a summer intern dedicated to work in the formal gardens with the head gardener.

 Sharon Land Trust - to help support a Land Steward to coordinate and train trail crews, trail maintenance equipment and supplies, and additional trail signage and markers.